Skip to main content

 3. Device Drivers:

-• Device Drivers → Network device support (Network card driver)
+• Device Drivers → Network device support (NIC drivers)

-• Device Drivers → Graphics support (Graphics card driver)
+• Device Drivers → Graphics support (Graphics drivers)

 4. Systemd Users Required: